dankimio/antiwork/README.md

-# Job Board
+# antiwork

-This is a template app for a job board site built using Ruby on Rails.
+This is a template app for a job board site built with Ruby on Rails.

 ![Screenshot](./screenshot.png)